DeMarcoLab/fibsem/fibsem/segmentation/README.md

 ### Inference

+## Visualisation
+Training and inference can be visualised with the use of WandB.
+This is done by setting the wandb parameter to true in the config settings.

 ## File Description
 dataset.py - contains the dataset class, as well as the TIFF file conversion helper function.